nameless-and-blameless/TAG/reports/TAGDEF.md

 - Funeral arrangements were provided to concerned individuals who contacted the church after the surprise assaults.
 These **phantom funerals** were mass executions that eliminated every mourner who attended.

 ### **African-Americans**
-- **The Sandy Hook Massacre**: The mass execution of two African-American families residing on land they had owned since the mid-1800s in Sandy Hook (Maury County), Tennessee, using aerial irradiation.
+- **The [[Sandy Hook Massacre|]]**: The mass execution of two African-American families residing on land they had owned since the mid-1800s in Sandy Hook (Maury County), Tennessee, using aerial irradiation.
-- **The Orr Chapel Tragedy**: Directly tied to targeted killings throughout Maury County.
+- **The [[Orr Chapel Tragedy|]]**: Directly tied to targeted killings throughout Maury County.
-- Planned **MOAB Strike** on southwest Atlanta, targeting African-American populations.
+- Planned **[[MOAB Strike|MOAB]]** on southwest Atlanta, targeting African-American populations.

 ### **Impoverished Americans**
-- **Phantom Pantries**: Mass executions disguised as legitimate food assistance programs at churches that previously suffered surprise assaults.
+- **[[Phantom Pantries|Phantom Pantry]]**: Mass executions disguised as legitimate food assistance programs at churches that previously suffered surprise assaults.
 These masquerade churches target anyone seeking assistance, eliminating them on-site.

 ### **Americans**
-- Millions are subjected to the **Hypnos Infiltration Method**, a program of subliminal messaging, neurolinguistic programming (NLP), and uninvited in-person visits.
+- Millions are subjected to the **[[Hypnos Infiltration Method|Hypnos Infiltration Tactic]]**, a program of subliminal messaging, neurolinguistic programming (NLP), and uninvited in-person visits.
 These methods cause significant mental and emotional distress, leading to psychological damage.

 ---